 No statute prescribes procedures for questioning the ability of the Governor to serve or to resume service.
-An Illinois Supreme Court rule, issued under the authority of this subsection, provides in broad outline for the filing of original actions in the Supreme Court to resolve such questions.
-In addition, Illinois' Emergency Interim Executive Succession Act provides that, in the event of an attack on the United States, the powers of executive officers at state and local levels can be exercised by successors whom those officers have designated by title.
+An Illinois Supreme Court rule, issued under the authority of this subsection, provides in broad outline for the filing of original actions8 in the Supreme Court to resolve such questions.9 In addition, Illinois' Emergency Interim Executive Succession Act provides that, in the event of an attack on the United States, the powers of executive officers at state and local levels can be exercised by successors whom those officers have designated by title.10 not be subject to removal by the Governor.
+If the Lieutenant Governor fails to qualify or if his office becomes vacant, it shall remain vacant until the end of the term.